-The dots between is a financial coaching program for artists and creatives who are motivated to address their financial practices, nurture their relationship with money, and establish the structures that will support their long term fiscal health.
-The program is administered virtually for six-months and offered at no cost for up to thirty BIPOC artists and artists from historically marginalized or underrepresented communities* living in Texas, Arizona, New Mexico and Colorado of the US and up to ten BIPOC artists located throughout the rest of the country.
+The dots between is a financial coaching program for artists who are motivated to address their financial practices, nurture their relationship with money, and establish the structures that will support their long term fiscal health.
+The program is administered virtually for six-months and offered at no cost for artists of any medium, career stage and location.

 the dots between program outline